TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

 \subsection{Focus and Experimental Setup}

 \paragraph{Tasks.} To build \data, we choose a set of 22 representative tasks in NLP that span diverse categories and require various forms of knowledge, as shown in Table \ref{tab:task_info}.
-We perform transfer between every pair of tasks using different models and adaptation settings, leading to about 25,000 transfers.\footnote{We use SQuAD2.0 as only a source task due to difficulties associated with running SQuAD evaluation for all transfers.}
+We perform a total of about 25,000 transfers between all pairs of tasks.\footnote{We use SQuAD2.0 as only a source task due to difficulties associated with running SQuAD evaluation for all transfers.}

-\paragraph{Training Procedure.} We finetune a pre-trained language model on the full dataset associated with a source task $s$, and further finetune the model on a set of 1,000 random examples of the target task $t$.\footnote{This number was chosen to have it small enough for the model to not overfit to $t$, but also learn enough from $t$ to provide a measure of how it would perform on the task, in line with previous studies.} Then, we evaluate the performance gain from using $s$ as the source task by comparing its performance to a model trained on the same subset of $t$ without using $s$.
-We repeat this process over eight random seeds to reduce variability \cite{DBLP:journals/corr/abs-2002-06305}. \paragraph{Models.} We employ three different categories of models---T5 (encoder-decoder; \citealt{DBLP:journals/jmlr/RaffelSRLNMZLL20}), GPT-2 (decoder-only;~\citealt{Radford2019LanguageMA}) and RoBERTa (encoder-only; \citealt{DBLP:journals/corr/abs-1907-11692})---to study the impacts of model architecture on task transfer.
-For T5, we use the LM-adapted version\footnote{The original T5 checkpoints have been trained on various datasets.
-We aim to separate the influences of multi-task supervised pretraining in our pairwise transfer analysis.} \cite{DBLP:conf/emnlp/LesterAC21} with small/base/large sizes, and we use GPT-2 medium and RoBERTa-base.
+\paragraph{Training Procedure.} We finetune a pre-trained language model on the full dataset associated with a source task $s$, and further finetune the model on a set of 1,000 random examples of the target task $t$.\footnote{This number was chosen for the model to not overfit to $t$, but also learn enough from $t$ to provide a measure of how it would perform on the task, in line with previous studies.} Then, we compare the performance gain from initializing the model on $s$ to finetuning the model on the same subset of $t$ without starting from $s$.
+We repeat this process over eight random seeds to reduce variability \cite{DBLP:journals/corr/abs-2002-06305}.

+\paragraph{Models.} We study the impacts of three different model architectures on task transfer---T5 (encoder-decoder; \citealt{DBLP:journals/jmlr/RaffelSRLNMZLL20}), GPT-2 (decoder-only;~\citealt{Radford2019LanguageMA}) and RoBERTa (encoder-only; \citealt{DBLP:journals/corr/abs-1907-11692}).
+We use the LM-adapted versions\footnote{ The original T5 checkpoints have been trained on datasets that overlap with ours.
+We aim to separate the effects of multi-task supervised pretraining in our pairwise transfer analysis. } \cite{DBLP:conf/emnlp/LesterAC21} of T5-small/base/large, as well as GPT-2 medium and RoBERTa-base.

-\paragraph{Adaptation Settings.} We investigate pairwise task transfer in different adaptation settings.
-Hence we experiment with three widely-adopted adaptation methods---full fine-tuning, Adapters \cite{DBLP:conf/icml/HoulsbyGJMLGAG19} and BitFit \cite{DBLP:conf/acl/ZakenGR22}---while fixing T5-base as the base model.
+\paragraph{Adaptation Settings.} We investigate pairwise task transfer with three widely-adopted adaptation methods---full fine-tuning, Adapter-tuning \cite{DBLP:conf/icml/HoulsbyGJMLGAG19} and BitFit \cite{DBLP:conf/acl/ZakenGR22}---while fixing T5-base as the base model.